rafaeleyng/git-github/README.md

-# git-coaching
+# Git & GitHub

-A repo for git coaching.
+A repo for Git & GitHub coaching.

 ## Requisitos